 Offering the perpetual market with a high amount of leverage inevitably entails increased risk.
 In particular, during times of high volatility in the underlying spot markets, it is possible that the value of some accounts will drop below zero before they can be liquidated at a profit.
 Should these “underwater” accounts occur, they must be handled promptly in order to ensure the solvency of the system as a whole.

-At the time of launching the perpetual market, dYdX will seed an insurance fund that will be the initial backstop for any underwater accounts.
+At the time of launching each perpetual market, dYdX seeds an insurance fund that will be the initial backstop for any underwater accounts.
 This fund will be used before any deleveraging occurs.

 - The initial seed amount for the fund will be 250,000 USD.

-- The insurance fund account and its activities will be publicly auditable and verifiable.
+- The insurance fund account and its activities is publicly auditable and verifiable.

-- The insurance fund will not be decentralized at launch, and the dYdX team will be directly responsible for deposits to and withdrawals from the fund.
-In the future, we may decentralize some aspects of the fund; however, initially, our priority is to ensure that underwater accounts are dealt with in a timely manner.
+- The insurance fund is not decentralized at launch, and the dYdX team is directly responsible for deposits to and withdrawals from the fund.
+Initially, our priority is to ensure that underwater accounts are dealt with in a timely manner.